anonphoenix007/MAKINO-MD-V2/README.md

 global.BotName = "🐦Makino-md-v2";
 global.sessID = process.env.sessID || `session ID here`
 ```
+3. edit sessionDir/creds.json and put your session ID,it must end with AAAAA or bot will not work.
 #### DEPLOY TO HEROKU

 1. If You don't have a account in Heroku.
 Create a account.